nikilearth/nikilearth/README.md

 ### About Me

-I am an **Electronics and Communication Engineering** student with a strong focus on the intersection of hardware and software.
-My academic journey is defined by a curiosity for how data moves from the physical world into digital systems.
+I'm an **Electronics and Communication Engineering** student with a strong focus on the intersection of hardware and software.c uriosity for how data moves from the physical world into digital systems.

-Currently, I am deepening my understanding of **VLSI** and **Digital Design**, working on projects that bridge the gap between theoretical circuit analysis and practical implementation.
-I enjoy the challenge of optimizing logic for speed and area, and I am actively looking to collaborate on open-source hardware or embedded systems projects.
+Currently, I'm learning  **Digital Design**, working on projects that bridge the gap between theoretical circuit analysis and practical implementation and I'm actively looking to collaborate on open source hardware or embedded systems projects.

 -  **Current Focus:** VLSI Design, Verilog, and Digital Logic.
 -  **Learning:**  microcontroller architecture and FPGA prototyping.